Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Generalization bounds for estimating potential outcomes and CATE

 \paragraph{Bounds with overlap and known propensity scores.} If overlap is satisfied and propensity scores known, applying importance weights $w_t(x) = p(T=t\mid X=x)/p(T=1-t\mid X=x)$ in Theorem~\ref{thm:main} leads to a tight bound in the limit of infinite samples (IPM and variance terms approach zero, re-weighted risk approaches desired population risk).
 A special case of this is the randomized controlled trial (RCT), in which $T$ has no dependence on $X$.
 In this setting, the IPM-terms depend only on the finite-sample differences between treatment groups---which may still be useful to characterize.
 It has been shown that under overlap, in the asymptotic limit, the best achievable sample complexity is unrelated to the imbalance of $p_0$ and $p_1$~\citep{alaa2018limits}.
 However, this setting is not our main concern as we are specification agnostic and focus on the finite-sample case.

-\paragraph{Bounds without overlap.} Theorem~\ref{thm:main} \emph{does not} rely on treatment group overlap.
+{\blockedit \paragraph{Bounds without overlap.} Theorem~\ref{thm:main} \emph{does not} rely on treatment group overlap.
 Instead, it relies on an assumption that the true loss (w.r.t. features $X$ and potential outcome $Y(t)$) is a function in the given family $\cL$.
-Additionally, the bound requires that $w_t(x)$ is defined everywhere on $p_t(x)$ for $t\in {0,1}$.
-In particular, if for some $x_0 \in \cX$, $p_{1-t}(x)=0$ and $p_{t}(x)>0$, importance weights are not defined everywhere.
-We return to the question of overlap in the next section, following Theorem~\ref{thm:main_rep}.
+The bound requires that the weights used for re-weighting, $w_t(x)$, are defined everywhere on $p_t(x)$ for $t\in {0,1}$.
+Importantly, if for some $x \in \cX$, $p_{1-t}(x)=0$ and $p_{t}(x)>0$, the density ratio $p_{t}(x)/p_{1-t}(x)$ is not defined and is not admissible as weighting function.
+Hence, the re-weighted densities cannot be equal in such regions and the IPM will be non-zero in this case.
+As a result, the bound cannot be tight in the general case without overlap, but may be informative if the lack of overlap is small.
+We return to the question of overlap in the next section, following Theorem~\ref{thm:main_rep}. }

 \paragraph{Bias and variance.} The term $V_{p_t}(\tilde{w}, \ell_{f_t})$ in Theorem~\ref{thm:main} shows that a less uniform re-weighting $w$ leads to larger variance (dependence on $n$).
 However, if $p_0$ and $p_1$ are very different, a non-uniform (balancing) $w$ is required to ensure unbiasedness, e.g., by making $p_t^{w_t} = p_{1-t}$.
 This indicates that $w$ introduces a bias-variance trade-off on top of the one typical for supervised learning.
 In particular, even if the true treatment propensity $\eta$ is known, a biased weighting scheme may lead to a smaller bound on the population risk when $p_0$ and $p_1$ are far apart.